raphaelmansuy/tutorials/07_agent/08_chapter.md

     2. Note the client's reaction and any concerns raised
     3. Learn from patterns in successful and unsuccessful recommendations

-    When making new recommendations, use the load_memory tool to reference relevant past experiences to improve your advice and build trust with clients.
+    When making new recommendations, use the search_investment_memory tool to reference relevant past experiences to improve your advice and build trust with clients.
     """,
-    tools=[analyze_portfolio, research_investments, calculate_risk_metrics, load_memory]
+    tools=[analyze_portfolio, research_investments, calculate_risk_metrics, memory_search_tool]
 )

 # Set up runner with memory service